Cody4687/MineflayerTPBot/README.md

 # MineflayerTPBot
-to bot for 0b0t using mineflayer
+tp bot for 0b0t using mineflayer